2i2c-org/infrastructure/docs/hub-deployment-guide/configure-auth/auth0.md

 for each hub - so at the least, for the staging hub and the production hub.

 Under [Application URIs](https://auth0.com/docs/get-started/applications/application-settings#application-uris),
-they should use the following URL under"Allowed Callback URLs":
+they should use the following URL under "Allowed Callback URLs":

 `https://<domain-of-the-hub>/hub/oauth_callback`